ryi06/NetTIME/preprocess/README.md

 ```
 cd preprocess
 ./preprocess_v1-1_generate_example_sequences.sh \
+--region_bed ../data/metadata/training_example/training_regions.bed,../data/metadata/training_example/validation_regions.bed,../data/metadata/training_example/test_regions.bed \
---region_bed ../data/metadata/training_example/training_regions.bed,../data/metadata/training_example/validation_regions.bed,../data/metadata/training_example/test_regions.bed --output_prefix training,validation,test \
+--output_prefix training,validation,test \
 --output_dir ../data/datasets/training_example
 ```
 The main goal of this step is to create an example `.pkl` file necessary for the downstream data collection steps.
-It specifies the genomic locations of each example sequence, and where the retrieved feature signal track and target labels will be saved.
+It specifies the genomic locations of each example sequence, and where the retrieved feature signal tracks and target labels will be saved.

 Alternatively, you can provide your own peak set stored in the [bed file format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and use `preprocess_v1-1-2_generate_custom_examples.sh` to generate the example `.pkl` file.
 See example [here](#generate-example-sequences).